 Contacting Pine Ridge Surgery Center

-Who do I contact for questions regarding payment or insurance coverage for an upcoming procedure?
+Who do I contact for questions on insurance coverage for an upcoming procedure?

-Who do I contact for questions regarding my bill?
+Who do I contact for questions regarding payment and/or regarding my bill?

 Who do I contact for questions regarding preoperative clinical questions?

 Please call 715-843-1019 and ask to speak to a nurse.
 If it goes to voice mail, please leave a message as we check for voice mail frequently throughout the day.

 Who do I contact for questions regarding lab or pathology results?

 Please contact your physician’s office as they receive these results and can pass them on to you.